lsst-it/ittn-025/index.rst

 Technical Room Second Floor
 -----------------------------------------

-In the technical room on the second floor, it consists of the following characteristics in terms of materials and numbering of network points.
+The technical room, located inside the second floor contains the following characteristics in terms of materials and numbering used for the various network points.

 - 171 Network points in total (in the patch panels}